 Disinfection & Fly Control

-For flies, it can be applied by spray on walls and door/frames or by fogging the growing room after filling.
+It can be applied by spray on walls and door/frames or by fogging the growing room after filling to help with fly control.
 It works by direct contact, disrupting cell membranes so flies dehydrate and are eliminated.

 Refer to the product label for further information.